RoA-Adventure-Mode-Team/BreakTheTargets/README.md

 9. Checkpoint (9)
 10. Target (10)

 The most important 3 you need to know are Terrain, Trigger Zones, and Targets.
-The others are perfectly functioning, but will go over them in the advanced section.
+The others are perfectly functioning, but will go over them in the advanced section. (aka when AM is done.)

 #### Terrain (1)
 The terrain article has the following argument format: